 Hindsight provides insight.
 It always can.
 But we can get so focused on today’s issues that we miss their purpose.
 Dothan appears only twice in the Bible.
 Both times, we get a perspective we desperately need.

-As the ancient International Highway cut its way though Israel, it divided three ways through the Mount Carmel range.
+As the ancient International Highway cut its way through Israel, it divided three ways through the Mount Carmel range.
 The eastern fork passed through a valley named after the town of Dothan.

 On the day Joseph’s brothers dropped him in the pit at Dothan, neither they nor Joseph gave one thought about how that decision would affect eternity.
 It was all about the here and now.